PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 ## Introduction

 If one of your users loses or forgets their password, you'll want an automated way for them to retrieve it.

 This tutorial shows you how to set up Cloud Code to do this.
-This set up is the most basic way users have access to your platform without them having to be authenticated and can be developed for more advanced and specific applications.
+The set up described here is the most basic way users have access to your platform without them having to be authenticated and can be developed for more advanced and specific applications.

 ## Cloud Code Section

 ### Choosing our sequence of actions and passing in scriptData

-*1.* Navigate to the *Configurator* -> *Cloud Code*.
+*1.* Navigate to the *Configurator* > *Cloud Code*.

-*2.* Select [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md) under *Bindings* -> *Requests*.
+*2.* Select [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md) under *Bindings* > *Requests*.
 The *Cloud Code* editor opens for the request and you can start editing it.
 This will allow users to run the password recovery logic without having an authenticated account.
 * **Action.** The first thing the *Cloud Code* will need to work is the '*action*' variable.
 The '*action*' variable will determine which sequence of instructions to perform.
-In this example, we have two sequences, password recovery and password reset.
-Password recovery will generate a token which will be sent via email and password reset will take this token and a password and change the password.
+In this example, we have two sequences - password recovery and password reset:
+  * Password recovery will generate a token which will be sent via email.
+  * Password reset will take this token and a password and change the password.
-* **Status.** The '*status*' variable will help you debug and determine whether the function was successfully completed and if not, it'll help you print out why not.
+* **Status.** The '*status*' variable will help you debug and determine whether the function was successfully completed and, if not, will help you print out why not.

 ```
     	var status = "Started";